 A 2013 medical review examined the side effects of Qsymia and reported that dizziness, insomnia and taste disturbances occurred in 10% or more patients, but that there were no severe side effects such as cardiovascular issues or suicide attempts.

-The fact that there is no such warning on the Qsymia label suggests that serious side effects are unlikely from the drug.
+The fact that there is no such warning on the Qsymia label suggests that serious side effects from the drug are unlikely.

-A TikTok user named “KateWinsletsMom” shares her experience on Qsymia:
+A TikTok user named “kayrealista" shared her experience after seven days of taking Qsymia:

 A YouTube creator explains why she had to stop using Qsymia due to what she describes as a “major side effect:”

-We typically recommend that patients ask their doctor about the generic form of medications, since they should be equally effective to brand-name versions but are often much cheaper.
+We typically recommend that patients ask their doctor about the generic form of medications, since they should be equally effective to brand-name versions but often have significantly lower retail prices.

-Unfortunately, since Qsymia was recently approved by the FDA, there is no generic version available at the time of publishing this article.
+Unfortunately, since Qsymia was recently approved by the FDA, there is no generic version available at the time of updating this article.

 Patients can visit the official Qsymia website and speak with their doctor about whether a prescription is right for them.

-The top positive review is written by a user named “SS” who claims the drug caused significant weight loss:
+A top positive review is written by a user named “SS” who gave the drug a 10/10 rating:

-The top negative review comes from a user named “AmyHS1978” who gave the drug a 2/10 star rating and claims it caused side effects:
+A top negative review comes from a user named “AmyHS1978” who gave the drug a 2/10 rating:

 “This medicine has has ignited a fire in my brain.
 I am at the point where I seriously think I'm going crazy.
 I urge you to disclose fully to your doctor if you suffer from chronic depression and urge you to reconsider taking this medicine.
 I begged my husband to commit me yesterday, that was my mental state.”